 Milka Oreos, Daim, & Philadelphia

-While portable cameras and caffeinated drinks couldn’t be more different, both brands are about high energy action and adventure, fearless fun, and daring risk taking.
+While portable cameras and caffeinated drinks couldn’t be more different, both brands are about high energy action and adventure, fearless fun, and daring risk-taking.
 So, when it comes to the brands partnering in co-branded collaboration, it requires no stretch of the imagination to see the fit.
-It simply makes sense.
+It just makes sense.

 If you’re considering a co-branding opportunity for your own brand, make sure that you have a full understanding of the values and image of the other brand.
 Identify what makes the two compatible and evaluate any potential risks.
 Understand what benefit the partnership brings to the other brand, and make sure it aligns with your own strategic goals and campaigns.
 With the right match you can make a big splash — just like some of these wacky co-branding partnerships did.